 You are here

-Marvel at the national landmarks that make up America’s front yard.
+Marvel at the free-to-visit national landmarks in Washington, DC that make up America’s front yard.

 According to the American Institute of Architects, half of Americans’ top 12 favorite architectural gems line the National Mall.
-There’s no denying the significance of the Mall for its symbols to American history and for its uniquely designed marvels.
-Check them all out here, then it's time to explore by foot, or while taking a Big Bus Tour.
+There’s no denying the significance of the Mall for its symbols to American history and for its uniquely designed monuments.
+Check them all out here, then it's time to explore by foot or while taking a Big Bus Tour.

-In honor of President Roosevelt's four terms in office, the monument is divided into four outdoor "rooms," where statues and murals stand to represent issues from the Great Depression to World War II.
-When visiting the memorial, visitors have the opportunity to learn about and reflect on some of the most significant events in this country's history while enjoying some of the best views of the Tidal Basin and iconic cherry blossom trees that surround it.
+In honor of President Franklin Delano Roosevelt's four terms in office, the memorial is divided into four outdoor "rooms," where statues and murals stand to represent issues from the Great Depression to World War II.
+When visiting the FDR memorial, visitors have the opportunity to learn about and reflect on some of the most significant events in this country's history while enjoying some of the best views of the Tidal Basin and iconic cherry blossom trees that surround it.

 The Korean War Veterans Memorial was dedicated in 1995, on the 42nd anniversary of the armistice that ended the conflict.
 The memorial consists of 19 statues of soldiers representing a squad on patrol, drawn from each branch of the Armed Forces.
 The 19 figures create a reflection on the wall, symbolizing the border between North and South Korea: the 38th parallel.
 Alongside the soldiers stands the Mural Wall with more than 2,400 photographs of men, women, and dogs who served in Korea.